maheraj/Java/oop/readme.md

 * Invoking overridden method from sub-class - supper.show()
 * Overriding and constructor - can not override constructor.
 * Overriding and Exception-Handling - (a) parent method does not throw, child method can only through unchecked exception. (b) parent method through, child method can ignore throwing. child method can through same or sub class exception

+## Overloading in Java
+Overloading allows different methods to have same name, but different signatures where signature can differ by number of input parameters or type of input parameters or both.
+Overloading is related to compile time (or static) polymorphism.
+* Can we overload methods on return type? - NO
+* Can we overload static methods? - YES
+* Can we overload methods that differ only by static keyword? - NO
+* Can we overload main() in Java? - Yes